valory-xyz/mech/README.md

 11. The application monitors for contract Deliver events and reads the response hash from the associated transaction.

-12. The application gets the response metadata from IPFS:
+12. The application gets the response metadata from the IPFS:

 ```
 {